Update #225

 A poem of gratitude was penned by a table of participants and recited by all after each meal, to thank the kitchen team:

-A heartfelt thanks goes to Ellen Valter who volunteers to organize the event, to Liisi Vanaselja Fletcher who organized the Saare Vikat group to attend from NYC, to all of the volunteer helpers on site, to Estonian Arts Centre who presents this annual retreat, and to sponsors Integratsiooni Sihtasutus, Eesti Kultuurkapital, Estonian Students Fund in USA, Estonian Foundation of Canada, Estonian American National Council, Estonian Canadian Central Council, Northern Birch Credit Union, and Estonian American National Council without whom none of this could have taken place, let alone for a third year runnning.
+A heartfelt thanks goes to Ellen Valter who volunteers to organize the event, to Liisi Vanaselja Fletcher who organized the Saare Vikat group to attend from NYC, to all of the volunteer helpers on site, to Estonian Arts Centre who presents this annual retreat, and to sponsors Integratsiooni Sihtasutus, Eesti Kultuurkapital, Estonian Students Fund in USA, Estonian Foundation of Canada, Estonian Relief Committee in USA, Estonian Canadian Central Council, Northern Birch Credit Union, and Estonian American National Council without whom none of this could have taken place, let alone for a third year runnning.
 And without the dedicated instructors, there would be no NPÄ - aitäh!

 Some more photos of an exceptional weekend: